hgol/site/README.md

 ## License

-Site content is available under the MIT License.
+The contents of this repository are available under the MIT License.
 Refer to `LICENSE.txt` for details.